I'd recommend going to see the Rockies, particularly Banff and Jasper Lake and the ice fields! about 9 years agoAnswered by Vicki via WorldNomads.com

 Byward Market in Ottawa.

-Jasper National Park in Alberta. over 6 years ago
+Jasper National Park in Alberta. about 9 years ago

 Where to begin?
 Canada is vast, beautiful and different in every province & territory.
 Here's my recommendations:

 Whistler to snowboard or ski in winter or mountain bike & chill at Lost Lake.